Akuli/jou/doc/tutorial.md

     return 0
 ```

-Instead of pointers, you could also use an `int[2]` array to return the two values.
+Instead of pointers, you could also use an `int[2]` array to return the two values:
-However, **this doesn't mean that you don't need to understand pointers**,
-as they have many other uses in Jou.

 ```python
 import "stdlib/io.jou"